The EU Proposal to End Roaming Charges - Pros, Cons and Concerns

 Pushback against the Proposal

-Telecommunication companies like Vodafone and Telefonica say that this proposal, if it becomes law, will cost them over seven billion Euros a year when consumers will pay the same rate for calls made at home and abroad.
+Telecommunication companies like Vodafone and Telefonica said this proposal, if it becomes law, will cost them over seven billion Euros a year when consumers will pay the same rate for calls made at home and abroad.
 Hutchison Whampoa Ltd. warns that the proposal will hurt small telecommunication companies who would have trouble competing with large firms that permit customers to use domestic minutes abroad.
 This could drive small service providers out of the market, eventually leading to higher prices.

 Telecom companies challenge the law because it treats major telecommunication companies like Telecom Italia and Telefonica SA differently than next generation internet companies like Google, Amazon and Apple.
 For example, rising Internet content providers like Amazon instant videos and Apple iTunes are not regulated by this bill, though they make money on the infrastructure the telecommunication firms built.
 Telecom companies raise concerns that further cutting into their profits will hurt the EU in the long run, limiting their ability to raise revenue to revitalize Europe's broadband infrastructure.